GH0STL1N3R/bitfication-full/README.md

 - Multi-currency (under development)

-## Installation on top of Ubuntu 12.04.5 LTS
+## Installation on top of Ubuntu 14.04.1 LTS

-You must have, at least, 1 Ubuntu 12.04.5 Server, fresh installed.
+You must have, at least, one Ubuntu 14.04.1 Server, fresh installed.
 Can be the `Minimum Virtual Machine` flavor, option `F4` at Ubuntu's ISO Boot Menu.

 For a Production Environment, you might want to split the services, each one deployed on its own Ubuntu Instance.
 Like for example: